GSL Collar Strategy

 GSL thesis for this collar

-The market-implied 1-standard-deviation range for GSL extends from approximately $37.04 on the downside to $44.90 on the upside.
+The market-implied 1-standard-deviation range for GSL extends from approximately $39.90 on the downside to $44.88 on the upside.
 A GSL collar hedges an existing long GSL position with a protective put while financing the put cost via a short call; when the premiums roughly offset, the collar acts as a near-zero-cost insurance band around the current spot.
-Current GSL IV rank near 48.19% is mid-range against its 1-year distribution, so the IV signal is neutral; the collar thesis on GSL should anchor more to the directional view and the expected-move geometry.
+Current GSL IV rank near 0.00% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on GSL at 20.50%.
 As a Industrials name, GSL options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to GSL-specific events.

 GSL collar positions are structurally neutral (protective); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 GSL positions also carry Industrials sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move GSL alongside the broader basket even when GSL-specific fundamentals are unchanged.
 Always rebuild the position from current GSL chain quotes before placing a trade.